Helmholtz-UFZ/saqc/sphinxdoc/cook_books/DataRegularisation.rst

 Another common way of obtaining regular timestamps, is, the interpolation of data at regular timestamps.

-In the pool of py:mod:`regularisation <Functions.saqc.resampling>` methods, is available the :py:func:`saqc.interpolate <Functions.saqc.interpolate>` method.
+In the pool of py:mod:`regularisation <Functions.saqc.resampling>` methods, is available the :py:meth:`~saqc.SaQC.interpolate` method.

 Lets apply a linear interpolation onto the dataset.
 To access linear interpolation, we pass the ``method`` parameter the string ``"time"``.
 This applies an interpolation, that is sensitive to the difference in temporal gaps (as opposed by ``"linear"``\ , wich expects all the gaps to be equal).
-Get an overview of the possible interpolation methods in the :py:func:`saqc.interpolate <Functions.saqc.interpolate>` documentation.
+Get an overview of the possible interpolation methods in the :py:meth:`~saqc.SaQC.interpolate>` documentation.
 Lets check the results:

    >>> qc = qc.interpolate('SoilMoisture', target='SoilMoisture_linear', freq='10min', method='time')